-A 12 volt DC electrical system is required for operate planter safety/warning lights, digital vacuum gauge.
+A 12 volt DC electrical system is required on all sizes to operate planter safety/warning lights.

-One SCV remote hydraulic outlet is required to operate optional row markers and one SCV plus a zero pressure case drain is required to operate the seed metering system vacuum fan.
+One SCV remote hydraulic outlet is required to operate the row markers, one to operate planter fold and one plus a zero pressure case drain is required to operate the seed metering system vacuum fan.

-Maximum hydraulic flow rate of 13 GPM @ 2000 PSI is required to operate the vacuum fan motor.
+Maximum hydraulic flow rate of 13 GPM @ 2000 PSI is required to operate the seed metering system vacuum fan.